 2. Email and Text Messages

 If you’re in charge of a church, you must have a directory of its members.
-Send a message on your member’s personal phone numbers and email them about how the church is open again, and would love to have them back.
+Send a message to your members’ personal phone numbers and email them to let them know the church is open again, and we would love to have them back.
 Personalized messages can help further, but a general message is good enough.

-Make sure you don’t spam your customers with emails and messages.
-It might be counterproductive as it won’t get the message across and will annoy people.
+Don’t spam your customers with emails and messages.
+It might be counterproductive, as it won’t get the message across and will annoy people.
 One or two messages and emails should do the trick.

 3. Arrange a Reopening Event

-Arrange a reopening event at your church to engage with your members and let them know about how the church is fully functional again.
-The event could include food, entertainment, congregational praying sessions, etc. One church is now bringing back their Saturday morning men’s breakfast, while another is hosting a movie night.
-Keeping your church members engaged, is critical to any successful church.
+Arrange a reopening event at your church to engage with your members and let them know the church is fully functional.
+The event could include food, entertainment, congregational praying sessions, etc. One church is now bringing back its Saturday morning men’s breakfast, while another is hosting a movie night.
+Keeping your church members engaged is critical to any successful church.

 4. Make Your Church a Safe Place